×

 Whether a funeral plan is right for you depends on your personal situation and what matters most to you.
 For many people, it’s a thoughtful and practical choice, especially if you want to make arrangements in advance and protect your loved ones from the emotional and financial stress of organising everything later.
 A prepaid funeral plan can offer both financial security and peace of mind.

-By fixing the price today, you can help protect against potential rising funeral costs, a trend highlighted in SunLife’s 2025 Cost of Dying Report, which shows funeral prices continuing to increase year after year.
+By fixing the price today, you can help protect against potential rising funeral costs, a trend highlighted in the SunLife 2026 Cost of Dying Report, which shows funeral prices continuing to increase year after year.

 Here are some key benefits to consider: